dciabrin/ngdevkit/README-macos.md

 Make sure that `brew` is in your PATH and its environment variables are set up properly.
 By default, brew is installed in `/usr/local/bin/brew` on Intel macs, and in `/opt/homebrew/bin/brew` on ARM macs.
-If `brew` is not found in your PATH, you must initialize your it with:
+If `brew` is not found in your PATH, you must initialize it with:

     eval $(/opt/homebrew/bin/brew shellenv)
     # Intel macs would use /usr/local/bin/brew shellenv